-With this joystick mapper, PC games that have lots of actions can be played with controller. reWASD permits to add up to 4 Shifts that increase the number of possible bindings from 14 to 70 (on Xbox Elite controller) and from 10 to 50 (on Xbox 360, One, DS4 and DS3).
+With this joystick mapper, PC games that have lots of actions can be played with a controller. reWASD permits to add up to 4 Shifts that increase the number of possible bindings from 14 to 70 (on Xbox Elite controller) and from 10 to 50 (on other supported gamepads).
 Isn’t that great?

 How to use joystick mapper in Shift mode?

-Let me explain how Shifts work: you pick one button (shift modifier) and while you press it, your bindings change to another set.
+Let me explain how Shift mode works: you pick one button (shift modifier) and while you press it, your bindings change to another set.
 4 different sets are available in reWASD.

 - Once your config is created, press the shift icon to start managing the first one.
 Pick the button that will serve as Shift modifier — the button that will be pressed to activate the second set of bindings, and configure the mappings.

-- Once it’s done, go Back, press Save and apply, and enjoy!
+- Once it’s done, go Back, press Apply, and enjoy!

 I have a good and demonstrative example of how to use joystick mapper in Shift mode.
 Watch the video below to know more:

 There’s one more way to save buttons on your controller.
-You can adjust Stick zones with joystick mapper to make walking-running process unintentional.
-Each stick has three zones: low, medium and high.
-All you need to do is set WASD to Stick, and a button that you need to press along with direction buttons — to a certain zone.
+You can adjust Stick zones with joystick mapper to make the walking-running process unintentional.
+Each stick has three zones: low, medium, and high.
+All you need to do is set WASD to Stick, and a button that you need to press along with direction buttons — to a certain zone:

-If you have questions about it, go to Tips about how to remap Xbox Controller post to see the detailed guide, or watch the video below:
+If you have questions about it, go to the Tips about how to remap controller post to see the detailed guide, or watch the video below:

 If you have questions about how to use reWASD joystick mapper — don’t hesitate to reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
 Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.